ramrattanjonathan/thereviewproject/README.md

 This website is not optimized for any display other than mine (1920x1080) and doesn't run very well (The chapters bug out on other devices).
 This is the first website I have ever created and I will use that as an excuse for now.
 However, I've created a list of problems/solutions that could make this run better AND scale on other displays, which I will try to incorporate in future projects:

 - Creating less HTML elements (used a lot to repeat typography for style but another approach could definitely be used).
 (HTML)
+- Creating references (href) to each article so that the browsers back button could be used for navigation.
+(HTML)
 - Utilizing a larger variety of units (px, vw, vh, %, rem, etc) in CSS to help scale the article better on different displays.
 (CSS)
 - Incorporating margins and padding to ensure articles scale better on different displays.
 (CSS)
 - Using the @media property and creating a new layout for smaller screens.
 (CSS)